SumoLogic/sumologic-documentation/docs/csa/threat-detection-and-investigation.md

 #### Step 3.
 Configure robust alerting policies to notify SecOps teams when changes or outliers occur

 The quicker your team can get to work, the quicker investigation and mitigation can happen.
-With [Sumo Logic Monitors](/docs/alerts/monitors/create-monitor/), teams can track and build alerts that fit their unique requirements.
+With [Sumo Logic Monitors](/docs/alerts/monitors/create-monitor/), teams can track and build alerts that fit their unique requirements, instead of getting hit with alerts that are too vague or numerous.
+You can create fine-grained conditions under which alerts trigger, letting you customize them to reduce noise.

 #### Step 4.
 Perform root cause analysis to investigate the threat fully

 Attacks may persist without further investigation and patches, so it’s critical to find and patch any vulnerabilities as soon as possible.
-Sumo Logic provides powerful [search capabilities](/docs/search/search-query-language/) so teams can perform extensive threat investigations quickly.
+Sumo Logic provides broad-reaching [search capabilities](/docs/search/search-query-language/) so teams can perform extensive threat investigations quickly.

 ## Pre-built apps for threat detection and investigation

 [Install](/docs/get-started/apps-integrations) the following apps to get dashboards, queries, and alerting for security monitoring and threat investigation.
-* [Security Analytics](/docs/integrations/sumo-apps/security-analytics/).
+* [Security Foundations](/docs/integrations/sumo-apps/security-analytics/).
 App for alert analysis and Entity risk assessment.
 * [Security and threat detection](/docs/integrations/security-threat-detection/).
 Apps for security products, such as firewall tools, endpoint protection applications, and security automation and orchestration programs.
-For example, the [Threat Intel Quick Analysis](/docs/integrations/security-threat-detection/threat-intel-quick-analysis/) app comes pre-loaded with queries and dashboards that leverage CrowdStrike’s threat intelligence database.
+For ex ample, the [Threat Intel Quick Analysis](/docs/integrations/security-threat-detection/threat-intel-quick-analysis/) app comes preloaded with queries and dashboards that leverage CrowdStrike’s threat intelligence database.
 * [Cloud security monitoring and analytics](/docs/integrations/cloud-security-monitoring-analytics/).
 Apps that provide security insights for data sources such as Windows, Linux, AWS CloudTrail, AWS VPC Flows, and Palo Alto Networks Firewalls.
 * [Global Intelligence Service](/docs/integrations/global-intelligence/).
 Apps that provide real-time security intelligence for detection, prioritization, investigation, and workflow.